Our Church History

 In 2010 NorthPark conducted a capital campaign for the purpose of updating our current building.
 The church now features a new narthex, new youth lounge, and more accessible handicap parking.
 An important part of the capital campaign also funded the construction of a new eye clinic in Tumutumu, Kenya and launched a new project in the Vickery Meadow area of Dallas to help prevent homelessness.

-In 2017 NorthPark will celebrate its 150th anniversary as an organized church.
+In 2017 NorthPark celebrated its 150th anniversary as an organized church.